bear-rsg/4m-association/themes/brutalist/README.md

 ![Brutalist Pelican Theme](https://brutalistpelican.com/images/site-cover.jpg "Brutalist Pelican Theme")

-View the demo version at [https://brutalistpelican.com](https://brutalistpelican.com).title: (.*)
+View the demo version at [https://brutalistpelican.com](https://brutalistpelican.com).
-date: 2021-03-31

-date: 2021-03-30
 When I decided to get back into blogging, I knew that I wanted a site that was super simple and readable.
 There are many great Pelican themes out there but I couldn't quite find what I was looking for.
 After reading David Bryant Copeland's [Brutalist Web Design](https://brutalist-web.design/) a few weeks ago, I was inspired to try and apply those design principles to a Pelican theme.
 The goal of this theme is to be feature-rich while also accessible and fast.
 This release is just 1.0.
-I'll be adding more features as I shake off the front-end coding rust. title: (.*)
+I'll be adding more features as I shake off the front-end coding rust.
-date: 2021-03-31

-date: 2021-03-30
 * Clean, readable, accessible, and fast theme
 * Mobile first
 * W3C validated